Rafa-Hoff/demo-dao-jdbc/README.md

 # About the project
 My second project in [Professor Nelio Alves](https://github.com/acenelio) Java course.

-The project consists of implementing a seller in the respective department with search resources:
+The project consists of implementation of a seller in the respective department with search resources:
 - findById, findAll, findByDepartment.

 Manipulating data with:
 - insert, delete, and update.

-Using MySQL database with DAO for implementating each entity, an object responsible for accessing the Database, and Factory was used to implement the Dependency Injection concept.
+Using MySQL database with DAO to implements each entity, an object responsible for accessing the database and DAOFactory to implement the Dependency Injection concept.

 # Resources Used

 - JAVA 17
 - JDBC
 - MySQL 8

 # How to test the program:

 ### Download and install: